Explicit estimate of charm rescattering in $B^0 \to K^0 \bar{\ell} \ell$: Results

 To determine the size of this long-distance contribution, we compare $\mathcal{M}_{\text{LD}}$ with the short-distance amplitude generated by the operator $\mathcal{O}_9$ in Eq.~(\ref{eq:O9}), which has exactly the same Lorentz structure.
 Using the normalization of $b\to s \bar\ell\ell$ effective Lagrangian in~\cite{Blake:2016olu} the short-distance contribution reads

 where $f_+(q^2)$ is the $B\to K$ vector form factor~\cite{Parrott:2022rgu}.

 Numerical comparisons of Eqs.~\eqref{eq:ourRes} and \eqref{eq:noLDCharm} are shown in Fig.~\ref{fig:matel}, where the dispersive and absorptive parts of Eq.~\eqref{eq:ourRes} are plotted separately in both the high- and low-$q^2$ regions.
 We additionally show the dispersive part of the matrix element at two different values of the renormalization scale, $\mu = 1$ GeV and $\mu = 4$ GeV.
 The numerical values of the inputs used in the calculation are shown in Table \ref{tab:inputs}.

-The absorptive part of the matrix element is independent of the renormalization scheme used, and it is given by the discontinuity of the amplitude corresponding to the kinematical regions where the internal mesons go on-shell.
-As an independent check, these cuts were calculated separately, and we find exact agreement with the results of Eq.~\eqref{eq:ourRes}.
+We stress that the absorptive part of the amplitude is independent of the renormalization scheme used and, at least in the high-$q^2$ region, can be considered as a model-independent result.
+This part of the amplitude is determined by the analytic discontinuity occurring in the kinematical region where the internal mesons go on-shell.
+At high $q^2$, the coefficient of the discontinuity depends on on-shell amplitudes determined either from data and/or from reliable theoretical hypotheses.
+As an independent check, we have calculated separately these discontinuities, finding perfect agreement with the results in Eq.~\eqref{eq:ourRes} which follows from the explicit loop calculation.